Burns in Nursing Homes

 As facilities that are charged with caring for some of the most vulnerable members of society, nursing homes are obligated to maintain their facilities in a way that keeps their residents safe.
 This includes following the correct measures for preventing fires and evacuating residents in the event of a fire emergency.
 If nursing homes do not properly follow these measures and a resident suffers a burn injury, the facility can be found liable in a lawsuit.

-If you have a loved one who has suffered burns in any incident in a nursing home, contact the experienced nursing home injury lawyers at Chris Hudson Law Group as soon as possible.
-Our skilled Augusta nursing home abuse and neglect attorneys can help prove that the nursing home was at fault for the skin burn and can assist you in recovering financial compensation for medical expenses as well as for physical and psychological pain and suffering.
+If you have a loved one who has suffered burns in a nursing home, contact the experienced personal injury lawyers at Chris Hudson Law Group as soon as possible.
+Our skilled attorneys can help prove that the nursing home was at fault for the skin burn and can assist you in recovering financial compensation for medical expenses as well as for physical and psychological pain and suffering.

 Signs of a Burn